Mitchelle8/CAT_PROJECT_Mitchelleomondi/README.md

 # CAT_PROJECT_Mitchelleomondi
-this is a simple portifolio i have made to give more infomation about myself.
+This is a simple portifolio i have made to give more infomation about myself.
 I used a variety of codes to help beginners learn how to use them